Connect with us

 ‪Prof Dr President William Ruto with Patrick Verkoojien Centre for Global Adaptation‬ at State House, Nairobi.

-NAIROBI, Kenya — On a sweltering July morning, as President William Ruto laid the cornerstone for what would become the gleaming new headquarters of the Global Centre for Adaptation, he painted a vision of Kenya as the vanguard of climate resilience, a beacon for the developing world.
+Yet while the Netherlands was backing away, Kenya was racing forward.
+On a sweltering July morning, President Ruto laid the cornerstone for what would become the gleaming new headquarters of the Global Centre for Adaptation in Nairobi.

 The Centre for Global Adaptation CEO Patrick Verkoojien with the King of Netherlands Willem Alexander at the inauguration of Prof Dr Patrick Verkoojien's Centre for Global Adaptation floating office at Rotterdam in 2021.